Programacion-multinucleo-2018/a-1-matrix-multiplication-gualcm/README.md

 Rubric:

-1. Matrices are properly initialized.
+1. Matrices are properly initialized. *Complete*
-2. Matrices are properly multiplied both in CPU and in GPU.
+2. Matrices are properly multiplied both in CPU and in GPU. *Complete*
-3. GPU code is initialized correctly.
+3. GPU code is initialized correctly. *Complete*
-4. The code is readable and commented as needed.
+4. The code is readable and commented as needed. *Complete*
-5. The report file has tables with the performance data for the different configurations, as well as for the speedup obtained.
+5. The report file has tables with the performance data for the different configurations, as well as for the speedup obtained. *Incomplete*
-6. The report file has the computer's characteristics, as well as the conclusions.
+6. The report file has the computer's characteristics, as well as the conclusions. *Complete*

 **NOTES**

-1. No report was added.
-2. The code only does matrix multiplication for CPU and CPU with threads.
-The GPU version is missing.
+1. A validation of the gpu matrix multiplication against a CPU version is missing.
+How do you know the results is correct?
+2. Missing test with different configurations of grids and blocks: 2D grid with 2D blocks, for example.
+3. Speedups are missing from the report.
+4. Why do you think the 4000x4000 multiplication failed?
+5. Results were expected in tables, not just the raw data.

+**First revision**
 **Grade: 0; The code does not compile**

+**Second revision**
+**Grade: 80; 56 for late submission**